tbondois/magedevtoolbar-tb/README.md

 * The FirePHP lib is a fork of [FirePHPCore](https://github.com/firephp/firephp-core) to dump PHP via fb() method and see them in the Firebug console

-* no need of installation via modman.
+* No need of installation via modman, Magento Connect or composer.
 Just copy/paste files to your magento root path

-* Insert in database table `sheep_debug_report_info` only if ?dbdebug=1 (see more information below).
-It will have some side effects, in the reports of `/sheep_debug/index` for example
+* Insert in database table `sheep_debug_report_info` now only on GET parameter ?dbdebug=1, then the configuration is stored in session.
+You can also control in the Tools menu of the toolbar > Save Report in Db : Enable/Disable).
+It will have some side effects, like not displaying last/top request in the extended Panel of the toobar

-* The dev toolbar now don't display a useless header
+* The dev toolbar now don't display a header

 * Look for `@fixes` to see all my changes